UniversalDependencies/docs/_en-overview/specific-syntax.md

 iobj(told, them)
 ~~~

 However, the same observation does not hold of verbs that take open complements, labeled `xcomp` (more on this label below).
 Those can clearly cooccur with thematically unrestricted objects under some verbs.
-For that reason, nominal complements cooccuring with `xcomp` are uniformly labeled `dobj`, and never `iobj`.
+For that reason, nominal complements cooccuring with `xcomp` are uniformly labeled `obj`, and never `iobj`.

 ~~~sdparse
 I told them to expect my visit.